What is a grassroots climate solution?

 Why would I support the CLIMA Fund as a collaboration?

-As four public foundations with a reach of 168 countries and 115 years of collective experience resourcing this work, the CLIMA Fund was born to be a ‘one-stop shop’ for funders to make ‘big bets’ on grassroots climate justice movements.
+As five public foundations with a reach of 168 countries and 130+ years of collective experience resourcing this work, the CLIMA Fund was created to be a trusted platform for funders seeking to make transformative investments in grassroots climate justice movements.
+We provide an ecosystem of support to climate justice movements through our complementary grantmaking models.
+CLIMA Fund members provide a combination of long-term core funding, project-specific support, seed funding, and rapid-response grants to movements.
+Members also make grants to support leadership development, technical capacity, and movement convenings.

 What’s an example of how CLIMA supports grassroots climate justice movement ecosystems?

-We have raised >$25M to re-grant to grassroots movements globally and leveraged further investment from global philanthropies.
-Through the 20,000+ grants we have given in our collective history, we are helping nurture a more connected, empowered, and vibrant ecosystem of grassroots actors forging systemic change in response to the climate crisis.
-In addition, we have produced innovative and compelling videos, webinars, workshops (thirteen in the last two years), convenings, and online spaces for funder dialogue (such as our Underpinning Stories dialogue series).
-We produced the report Soil to Sky: Climate Solutions That Work, which is used widely as the evidence base for resourcing grassroots climate solutions.
-We also produced Soil to Sky: Climate Solutions That Transform, which provides further evidence that grassroots movements are best positioned to shift the global food and energy sectors from dominant extractive models to regenerative ones.
+We have raised $40M+ to re-grant to grassroots movements globally and leveraged further investment from global philanthropies.
+Through the 25,000+ grants we have given in our collective history, we are helping nurture a more connected, empowered, and vibrant ecosystem of grassroots actors.
+In addition, we have produced innovative and compelling videos, webinars, workshops, convenings, and online spaces for funder dialogue (such as our Underpinning Stories dialogue series).
+We produced the report Soil to Sky: Climate Solutions That Work, which is used globally and across sectors as the evidence base for how grassroots climate movements mitigate emissions at scale.
+We also produced Soil to Sky: Climate Solutions That Transform, which provides further evidence of how grassroots movements are best positioned to drive the transitions necessary for large-scale emissions reductions.

 How do you share or shift power to your grantee partners?

-Each of the CLIMA Fund members re-grant using distinct strategies to challenge traditional philanthropic power structures and embed democracy in their grant-making processes.
-For example, Global Greengrants and Urgent Action Fund for Women’s Human Rights use networks of activist advisors to make or inform their grant decisions.
-Grassroots International and Thousand Currents use program officers that build relationships over the long term with movements regionally and provide long-term, core operating support to grantee partners.
+Each CLIMA Fund member regrants using distinct strategies to embed accountability and democracy in their grantmaking processes.
+For example, Global Greengrants Fund and Urgent Action Fund for Feminist Activism use networks of activist advisors to inform their grant decisions.
+Grassroots International and Thousand Currents employ program officers who build long-term relationships with movements.
+The Youth Climate Justice Fund uses a combination of open calls and advisors to make grants.

 All CLIMA Fund members provide flexible funding, minimize reporting requirements, and are nimble in responding to grantee partners’ needs and requests.
-We have feedback structures that ensure our individual and collective work is guided by grantee partners experiencing the climate crisis first and worst.
-We’ve learned the centrality of respecting the autonomy and self-determination of our grantee partners, who teach us what strength and resilience look like every day.
-And we strive to be thoughtful of the power differentials inherent in philanthropy that hinder transparency, trust, accountability, and solidarity.
+Our feedback structures ensure that our individual and collective work is guided by grantee partners experiencing the climate crisis first and worst.
+We recognize the importance of respecting the autonomy and self-determination of our grantee partners, and we strive to be thoughtful of the power differentials inherent in philanthropy that hinder transparency, trust, and accountability.

-What is your fundraising goal and what will be possible if the Fund achieves that goal?
+What is your fundraising goal and what will be possible if the CLIMA Fund achieves that goal?

-Our goal is to raise an additional $20 million by 2026 to give to grassroots movements around the world advancing just, effective solutions to the climate crisis.
-We envision a world in which the Indigenous communities, peasants, women, and youth with ingenious, self-determined solutions to bolster climate resilience and address the root causes of climate change have the resources they need.
-If climate movements have the resources they need to affect change, we will see a rapid drawdown in greenhouse gas emissions, widespread sequestration of carbon, and political and social transformation towards more just and livable communities and economies.
+Our goal is to raise another $35 million by 2030 to resource grassroots movements around the world advancing just, effective solutions to the climate crisis.
+We envision a world in which grassroots communities bolstering climate resilience and addressing the root causes of climate change have the resources they need.
+If climate movements have the resources they need to affect change, we will see a rapid drawdown in greenhouse gas emissions and political and social transformation towards more just and livable communities and economies.

 Does the CLIMA Fund accept restricted funding?

-The CLIMA Fund prefers unrestricted funding so that we can be responsive to climate justice movement needs globally and flexible in where or how we move money.
+The CLIMA Fund prefers unrestricted funding so that we can be responsive to the needs of climate justice movements globally and remain flexible in where or how we move money.
 We accept restricted funding above $50,000 on a case-by-case basis.

 The CLIMA Fund will accept gifts or grants of cash or publicly-traded securities from individuals and foundations.
 In-kind gifts of benefit to the CLIMA Fund, such as the use of conference space or design services, may also be accepted.
 The CLIMA Fund will not accept planned gifts (bequests) or gifts of non-cash assets such as property.
 Learn more here.